This project is complete.

 Find out why stormwater is so important to Bend residents...

-City Council has approved funding in the 2015-2017 biennial budget for the South Awbrey Butte Drainage Study capital improvement project.
-The associated project area includes the southern hillside of Awbrey Butte as it directs drainage flows to the Newport Avenue Storm Sewer, and all surrounding areas which drain towards Newport Avenue.
+City Council approved funding in the 2015-2017 biennial budget for this South Awbrey Butte Drainage Study capital improvement project.
+The associated project area included the southern hillside of Awbrey Butte as it directs drainage flows to the Newport Avenue Storm Sewer and all surrounding areas which drain towards Newport Avenue.

 The Newport Avenue storm drain begins at the intersection of College Way and Newport Avenue, extending east to the outfall at the Deschutes River.

-The selected consultant will complete a drainage system analysis to identify drainage problem areas within the catchment area and along the Newport Avenue Storm Sewer.
-In most cases, these will include: areas which lack or have deficient drainage facilities to manage a 25-year design storm event, unsafe passage of the 100-year design storm event, or areas of excessive concentrations of debris and/or other pollutants.
-The engineering consultant will provide preliminary design solutions which will meet applicable regulatory requirements.
-Preliminary design solutions will be provided to solicit feedback from internal and external stakeholders which will assist in developing the engineer’s recommendations.
+The selected consultant completed a drainage system analysis to identify drainage problem areas within the catchment area and along the Newport Avenue Storm Sewer.
+The drainage system analysis included areas which lack or have inadequate drainage facilities to manage a 25-year design storm event, unsafe passage of the 100-year design storm event, and areas of excessive concentrations of debris and other pollutants.
+The engineering consultant provided preliminary design solutions which meet applicable regulatory requirements.
+Preliminary design solutions were provided to solicit feedback from internal and external stakeholders.

 The project objective is to develop a prioritized stormwater project list which provides a systematic and cost-benefit balanced approach to improve deficient segments of the Newport Avenue Storm Sewer and upstream basin drainage problem areas.